immunodeficiency virus) is a virus that attacks the

 the virus and the infection it causes are called HIV.

 White blood cells are an important part of the immune system.
-HIV invades and
+HIV infects and

 destroys certain white blood cells called CD4+ cells.
 If too many CD4+ cells

 are destroyed, the body can no longer defend itself against infection.

 AIDS have a low number of CD4+ cells and get infections or cancers that rarely